ilokesto/caro-kann/README.md

 setValue(produce(store => { ++store.deep.nested.obj.count }))
 ```

-As we’ll explore in more detail under "selector functions," by using a selector function with useBoard, setBoard can recognize nested properties, allowing you to easily update nested object states.
+As we’ll explore in more detail under "selector functions," by using a selector function with useStore, setStore can recognize nested properties, allowing you to easily update nested object states.

 ```tsx
 const [count, setCount] = useStore(store => store.deep.nested.obj.count)